6 arrested in latest standoff at Richmond’s Lee statue

 Several other officers were subsequently shot by paintballs and struck by other hard objects, according to the department, which said one of those officers was treated at a hospital for a possible head injury or concussion.

 Police said one officer deployed pepper spray, but no tear gas was used.
+That contradicts descriptions of the scene from multiplenews outlets and demonstrators.

 The conflict marked the fifth time this week authorities have declared an unlawful assembly in Richmond and ordered crowds of demonstrators to disperse, according to the Times-Dispatch.